-Also, individuals between the age of 55 and 65 are allowed to make an additional “catch-up” contribution.
-For 2010 and beyond the catch-up contribution is $1,000.
+Also, individuals between the age of 55 and 65 are allowed to make an additional “catch-up” contribution of $1,000 each year.

 Whatever money is still in your HSA at the end of the year simply rolls-over and can be added to with the following year’s contribution.
 In this way Health Savings Accounts differ from Flexible Spending Accounts or FSAs.
 More people are familiar with FSAs and those that have them are aware of the account’s use-it-or-lose-it clause.
 HSAs do not have this particular requirement.
 You have the discretion of when you use the money and any balance remaining in the account at the end of the year remains.
 In this way HSAs have the potential of growing into a nice retirement account.

 One of the most appealing aspects of a Health Savings Account is their tax treatment.
 The money you deposit within your Health Savings Account can be deducted from your Federal Income Taxes and from most state’s income taxes.
 The manner in which you deduct it from your taxes is referred to as an “off-the-top deduction,” meaning you deduct it from your gross income and then do your taxes.